wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'assembling a massive weapon',
     'attempting to destroy a fortress',
   ];
+     gen_data['ettercapculture'] = [
+    'live in silk huts',
+    'live in damp caves',
+    'live in camouflaged dens',
+    'live in dome-like silk factories',
+    'travel the world atop gigantic Daddy-Long-Legs',
+    'live among humans',
+  ];
+   gen_data['ettercapproblem'] = [
+    'and specialize in capturing fairies',
+    'and are the cursed human followers of the spired goddess', 'and are rich from the silk trade',
+    'as members of an assassin cult',
+    'split in two factions of ground-dwellers and ceiling-dwellers', 'as the {noble}'s official tailors',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>
   </head>